jwillinghalpern/fm_rainbow_log/README.md

 ### Pre-compiled binaries

-Binaries are available in the Releases section of this repo.
+Binaries are available in the [Releases](https://github.com/jwillinghalpern/fm_rainbow_log/releases) section of this repo.
+Download the latest `fmrl_x_x_x.zip` file, and choose the right binary for your computer.

 ### Build from source